net-lisias-kspu/ContractConfigurator/4-Behaviours/SpawnVessel-Behaviour.md

     // as it clips outside the VAB.
 However, vessels with certain parts (the
     // RTG for sure) fail on a resource exception when loaded - loading them
     // earlier works around the issue slightly.
 This is a stock bug that will
-    // hopefully be fixed in the near future (the probelm exists in KSP 1.0.4
+    // hopefully be fixed in the near future (the problem exists in KSP 1.0.4
     // for sure).
     //
     // Type:      bool